rbatis/rbatis.io/docs/en/README.md

 > therefore requires a Pg database '::type' to cast, using column formatting macros The
 > format macro is defined as formats_database:"column_name:format_string"  format_string with a {} symbol
 > format macro use ',' split columns
+>
+> Formatting is not required for special types, such as RbBytes or RbJson
+>
 > for example:

 ```rust